olindgallet/jeff-rise-class/python/README.md

 __Goals__

-- Understand the fundamentals of programming through Python
+- Understand the fundamentals of programming through Python.

-- Decompose complicated problems into smaller problems, solve those problems, then combine those for the original solution
+- Decompose complicated problems into smaller problems, solve those problems, then combine those for the original solution.

 - Apply knowledge to solve relevant real world problems.

+- Make the skills you learn in other classes important outside the classroom.